gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 content without the worries of insecure plugins or other methods of being hacked.

-Using GatsbyJS with its “Bring Your Own Data” strategy makes perfect sense, and we’re about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](/packages/gatsby-source-wordpress/) to pull in our data and build a totally secure website with some pretty
+Using Gatsby with its “Bring Your Own Data” strategy makes perfect sense, and we’re about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](/packages/gatsby-source-wordpress/) to pull in our data and build a totally secure website with some pretty